tc39/proposal-decimal/README.md

 Decimal methods for calculation: ([#14](https://github.com/tc39/proposal-decimal/issues/14))

 The library of numerical functions here is deliberately minimal.
 It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
 The secondary use case (data exchange) will probably little or no calculation at all.
 For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal.
 We currently do not have good insight into the developer needs for this use case, except generically: square roots, exponentiation & logarithms, and trigonometric functions might be needed, but we are not sure if this is a complete list, and which are more important to have than others.
-In the meantime, one can use the various functions in JavaScript's `Math` standard library.
+In the meantime, one can use the various functions in JavaScript’s `Math` standard library.

 ### String formatting